-The Virginia Interfaith Center for Public Policy advocates economic and social justice in Virginia’s policies and practices through education, prayer and action.
+The Virginia Interfaith Center for Public Policy advocates economic, social, and environmental justice in Virginia’s policies and practices through education, prayer and action.

 Founded in 1982, the Virginia Interfaith Center for Public Policy is the advocacy voice for the faith community in Virginia.
 The organization has focused primarily on issues of economic and racial justice.